AdobeDocs/learning-manager.en/help/migrated/accessibility-captivate-prime.md

 Learners can use standard keys to navigate through the pages with or without screen reader.
 This helps the learners to navigate elements on the page and read content using a screen reader.

-In addition, Captivate Prime supports the following keyboard shortcuts:
+In addition, Learning Manager supports the following keyboard shortcuts:

 <table>
  <tbody>